marxin/texi2rst-generated/sphinx/share/md.rst

   the mode specified in the ``match_operand`` as the mode of the memory reference for which the address would be valid.

-  .. index:: other register constraints
+  .. index:: other register constraints, extensible constraints

-  .. index:: extensible constraints

 other-letters
   Other letters can be defined in machine-dependent fashion to stand for